 Some passages in the Christian, Buddhist, Taoist, and Jewish scriptures may be interpreted as teaching that killing a human being is a sin under any and all circumstances.
 Hence, some in these traditions regard it as wrong to use violent means to defend against harm--cf. Turn the Other Cheek, pp. 708-10.
 Pacifism and objections to capital punishment likewise derive from this scriptural foundation.
 Other passages, a selection of which are given here, may be interpreted as restricting the definition of murder to an individual killing for selfish purposes.
 They permit killing in self-defense, permit killing to prevent greater crimes, sanction state enforcement of the death penalty, and support the waging of war for just cause.
-Nevertheless, killing in such circumstances should still be viewed as evil, albeit the lesser evil.
-The inferior morality of killing in self-defense or in retaliation is highlighted in the two versions of the story of Cain and Abel from the Bible and the Qur'an.
+Nevertheless, killing in self-defense or in retaliation is highlighted in the two versions of the story of Cain and Abel from the Bible and the Qur'an.
 In the biblical story God grants Cain a mark to protect him from retaliation, and in the Qur'anic version Abel shows his righteousness by refusing to defend himself from Cain's aggression.